qiskit-community/qiskit-aqt-provider/docs/guide.rst

    provider = AQTProvider(None, arnica)

-Authentication with an API token
+Authentication with a static API token
 --------------------------------
 .. tip:: If you received an access token from AQT, you can use it to authenticate with the AQT cloud portal and access remote quantum computing resources.